ntfengxin/gitskills/README.md

 # gitskills
-add somethings to this project.
+Add somethings to this project.
 Creating a new branch is quick AND simple.
+This is a branch of dev.